deltachat/securejoin/source/new.rst

 The protocol follows a single simple UI workflow:
-A peer "shows" an invite code once that is then "read" by the other peer through a second channel.
+A peer "shows" an invite code once that is then "read" by the other peer through an out-of-band channel.
 This means that,
 as opposed to current fingerprint verification workflows, the protocol only runs once instead of twice,